 The 2023 MTV Movie & TV Awards was scheduled to take place as a live event at the Barker Hangar in Los Angeles, California.
 But the Writers Guild of America (WGA) strike led to a change in the format as host Drew Barrymore decided to back out in solidarity with the writers.

 Thus, pre-recorded speeches of the winners were shown.
-Among them was Pedro Pascal, who won Best Hero award for the series The Last of Us — which itself won the Best Show award among other honours.
+Among them was Pedro Pascal, who won the Best Hero award for the series The Last of Us — which itself won the Best Show award among other honours.

-Scream VI was the winner of Best Movie award beating out other nominees Avatar: The Way of Water, Black Panther: Wakanda Forever, Elvis, Nope, Smile and Top Gun: Maverick.
+Scream VI was the winner of the Best Movie award beating out other nominees Avatar: The Way of Water, Black Panther: Wakanda Forever, Elvis, Nope, Smile and Top Gun: Maverick.

-Oscar-winning song “Naatu Naatu” from India’s Telugu-language film RRR was in the running for Best Musical Moment award with 15 other nominees.
+Oscar-winning song “Naatu Naatu” from India’s Telugu-language film RRR was in the running for the Best Musical Moment award with 15 other nominees.
 The award went to Sofia Carson’s “Come Back Home” from the Netflix film Purple Hearts.